dustywater/Mac-Linux-Fan-Wizard/README.md

 # Mac-Linux-Fan-Wizard
-Simple program to control your Macintosh fan speed when running linux.
+Simple program to control your Intel Macintosh fan speed when running linux.

 Tested on:
 -----